If a fortune teller tells you something, maybe you should listen.

 We traveled from Marble Falls to San Antonio for our 1970 senior trip.
 Whoopee, that was a dandy trip of less than a hundred miles, after putting in 12 hard years.
 Late in the afternoon we ended up by Breckenridge Park at an amusement park and arcade.
 Several of us, Madeline included, which is now my wife of over 49 years, decided to go to a fortune teller.
 When it was my turn she read my palms or something and said ” one day you will write a book”.

 I don’t remember what it cost for the fortune teller but we all laughed until we cried at how wrong she was.
 You see I would never have graduated high school if not for the help of several of my girl classmates that helped me through every miserable hour of English Class.
 I left the 12th grade with no clue of the difference between and verb and a noun.
 I only knew that adverbs ended in LY sometimes or all the time.
 Is that right?
 I was always a numbers guy.

-Along the way I began adding stories about some of the most memorable people I’ve met along the way of being in the construction business for well over 45 years now.
-Email was becoming popular by then so I could send those stories to various friends that were involved or had common knowledge of the events.
+Along the way I began adding stories about some of the most memorable people I’ve met along the way of being in the construction business for almost 50 years now.
+Email was becoming popular by then so I would send those stories to various friends that were involved or had common knowledge of the events.
 It seems like I had between forty and fifty stories I’d written over several years.

 Then it struck me that maybe others would also enjoy some of my stories.
 That was how The Angora Chronicles Face Book Group was born.